 - Successful candidates have come from a variety of large and small universities both public and private, as well as the workforce.

-To be considered for a UCLA campus nomination, applicants must submit the following to the Scholarship Resource Center at 233 Covel Commons by the UCLA campus deadline of June 30:
+Current students must receive UCLA’s endorsement in order to apply.
+To be considered for institutional endorsement, applicants must submit the following to the Scholarship Resource Center at 233 Covel Commons by the UCLA campus deadline of July 12:

 - A copy of the Mitchell Scholarship application, including a personal statement.
 Please note that according to the rules of the Mitchell Scholarship, you may not receive feedback on your personal statement.